rajeshpanjiyar/gozee/README.md

 # Gozee
 Get on the Go with GoZee, the affordable way to travel!

+The transport company is looking to automate its operations for managing its fleet of vehicles.
+The system will handle vehicle bookings, rental charges based on per-hour and per-kilometer rates, and maintenance expenses, and track vehicle statistics such as revenue earned, fuel consumption, and repair costs.

+This information will help the company make informed decisions on fleet management, pricing, and profitability analysis.

 # Getting Started with Create React App